bengen343/superset-on-gcp-cloud-run/README.md

 # Deploying Apache Superset on Google Cloud Run
-## Introudction
+## Introduction
-In broad strokes we will use this repository to:
+In broad strokes, we will use this repository to:
 * Set up Superset in a local VS Code development container.
 * Rather than creating the Superset configuration database locally, we'll point our development container to the SQL database within Google Cloud Platform that we'll use to support the final deployment.
 * Use our local deployment to configure the GCP SQL database.